sbhbenjamin/tp/docs/UserGuide.md

 ### 3.7 Marking as incomplete: `unmark`

-Harmonia allows you to mark the tasks at the given indexes of the existing task list as incomplete.
+Harmonia allows you to mark the tasks at the given [ndexes](#52-index) of the existing task list as incomplete.
 You have to provide one or more indexes to be unmarked.

 Format: `unmark INDEX [INDEX]...`
 Example: